 - Career Management - To help young people make and adjust plans to manage career choices, changes and transitions.

 This is a place that helps students to gather the information they need, we have arranged visits for all Year Groups (7 through to 13) to make use of our comprehensive Careers Centre and all it has to offer.
 The resources are expanding constantly, with new books, magazines and computer programs arriving each month.
-All students are encouraged to use The Careers Centre (T9) at break and lunchtime, in order to research Careers and become better Career Planners.
-Mrs Hemmant and Miss Jarvis are based in T9 and are always happy to point people in the right direction, especially if you are a year 11 student wanting details about Sixth Form, Apprenticeships or Colleges.
+All students are encouraged to use The Careers Centre at break and lunchtime, in order to research Careers and become better Career Planners.
+Mrs Neate and Miss Jarvis are always happy to point people in the right direction, especially if you are a year 11 student wanting details about Sixth Form, Apprenticeships or Colleges.

 "I don't know what I want to do when I leave school."

 Sounds familiar?
 Well help is at hand in the Careers Centre.
-A number of ICT packages are available in T9 which can help.
+A number of ICT packages are available in the Careers Centre which can help.

 "I haven't got a clue about jobs."